-- It is useful in case your birth control measure fails.
+- It is useful in case the birth control measure fails.

-- It helps you make necessary changes in your lifestyle to accommodate prenatal care.
+- It helps make necessary changes in the lifestyle to accommodate prenatal care.

-- It helps you understand when to stop or start medications.
+- It helps a woman understand when to stop or start medications.

-- You can understand the signs of pregnancy.
+- A woman can understand the signs of pregnancy.

 The cons of an early pregnancy test:

-- If you happen to test too early or incorrectly, the chances of false-negatives are high.
+- If a woman happens to test too early or incorrectly, the chances of false negatives are high.

 - It can identify chemical pregnancy.